elopio/docs/source/includes/_trading.md

 ========
 <aside class="notice">The Trading section is still under construction and may be missing some information.
 Don't worry!
 We plan to update the entire documentation prior to Augur launching.
 Thank you for your patience as we make these updates.</aside>

 Augur allows anyone to create an openly tradable [Market](#market) about any upcoming event.
 Augur will maintain an [Order Book](#order-book) for each of the markets created.
 Any trader can place or take an [Order](#order) on the Market's Order Book.
 When placing an trade, if there is an Order on the book that will fulfill your trade request then it will be [Filled](#fill-order) immediately.
 If there is no matching Order, or your trade request can only be partially Filled, the remainder of what wasn't filled of your trade will be placed on the Order Book as an Order.
-If you are the [Maker](#maker) of the Order you can cancel it to remove it from the Order Book.
+If you are the [Creator](#order-creator) of the Order you can cancel it to remove it from the Order Book.
 Orders are executed on a "first come, first served" basis.

 The Augur UI will offer users the best prices first when displaying the Order Book on each Market page.
 Orders are never executed at a worse price than the limit price set by the trader, however they can settle for better than the limit price.
 Orders can also be partially filled.
 The UI will automatically include multiple backup/fallback Orders to attempt to fill our Order in the event that the best Order was filled before we sent the transaction.
 These backup/fallback Orders will always fit within the limit price set by the trader.